oci-landing-zones/oracle-enterprise-landingzone/Official_Documentation/OELZ_Network_Firewall_Deployment/IMPLEMENTATION.md

 # <a name="samples"></a>6.
 Deployment Samples

-In this section, we provide two deployment scenarios of the OELZ Network Firewall Feature.
-By Design, the Network Firewall will be disabled in both Production and Non-Production environments and can be enabled on one environment, either Prodution or Non-Production.
+This section provides two deployment scenarios of the OELZ Network Firewall Feature.
+By Design, we had turned off the Network Firewall feature in both Production and Non-Production environments.
+The Network Firewall can be enabled in either of the environments, but not simultaneously in both environments.
 By default the Network Firewall Policy is to `reject all traffic`.

 ## 6.1 : Network Firewall Feature Varibles